Security Best Practices

 • People I approve: When a new member signs up, you receive a notification, both by email and in your site's dashboard, asking if you want to approve or reject them.
 Only those who you approve become site members.

-If your site members have permissions for any of the collections on your site, then choosing Everyone is the same as setting those permissions to Anyone.
+If your site members have permissions for any of the collections on your site, then enabling automatic approval of new members sign up is the same as setting those permissions to collections to Anyone.
 This is because anyone can now become a site member and use the site member permissions.
 This is a potential security concern.
 You should think carefully about whether site members have access to any sensitive collection information before allowing anyone to become a member.

-All PagePublic, and masterpage.js code is visible to any site visitor.
-Even Page code on a password protected page or members only page can be viewed and manipulated by any site visitor, including those who don't have the password and are not members.
-Therefore, it’s extremely important that you don't expose any sensitive information in Page, Public, or masterpage.js code.
+All page and public code is visible to any site visitor.
+Note that page code on a password protected page or members only page can be viewed by any site visitor, including those who don't have the password and are not members.
+Therefore, don't expose sensitive information in page or public code, including in the masterpage.js file.

-Backend code isn’t visible to site visitors.
+Backend code is not visible to site visitors.
 It's safe to use sensitive information there and export the results to frontend code.
 However, even though malicious visitors can't see what exported backend functions do, they can still call those functions if they know their names.
 They can do this using any arguments they want, and examine any return values.
 Therefore, any exported backend code should perform validations before carrying out potentially harmful operations or returning sensitive information.
-Also, backend functions that are not called from public code should not be exported.
+Also, backend functions that are not called from public code should not be exported from .web.js or .jsw files.

-If your site has a Member's Area, you can add forms using Signup & Login pages.
-One type of form you can add is a Velo Form, which lets you use code to customize member signup and login.
-Because signing up and logging in involve the transfer of sensitive information, it’s best to prevent signup & login API calls from running in the frontend when using a Velo Form.
+If your site has a Member's Area, you can add forms using signup and login pages.
+One type of form you can add lets you use code to customize member signup and login.
+Because signing up and logging in involve the transfer of sensitive information, it’s best to prevent signup & login API calls from running in the frontend when using a form.

 For example, consider the following Page code intended to reveal a secret key to a specific site visitor: